osama127001/Multinode-Ambari-Cluster/README.md

 This is a complete guide on how to setup a multi-node ambari cluster on CentOS7 using VirtualBox.
 The cluster is developed to design and implemenet Bigdata Solutions and provide all the services that are required to serve the purpose.

+**`Note:`** During the installation, if you are facing any issues, please visit the `Issues` part of the documentation as you might be facing the same issue that I faced.

 ## 1. Downloading Required Stuff:
 * [CentOS7 ISO Image](https://www.centos.org/download/)
 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads)